vmware-archive/api-explorer/README.md

 which is a package of this API Explorer in a convenient Docker container.

 ### Features
-* Support for Swagger, RAML, or generic HTML API documentation
+* Support for Swagger or generic HTML API documentation
-* Swagger and RAML components can make API calls using the client browsers network connectivity.
+* Swagger components can make API calls using the client browsers network connectivity.
 * API Metadata can be statically embedded locally with the component OR
 * API Metadata for released VMware products can come from VMware API services